dariober/ASCIIGenome/docs/commandHelp.rst

 * :code:`-v` Invert selection: apply changes to the tracks not selected by list of track_regex

-* :code:`-sys` Parse the raw output through the given system command(s).
+* :code:`-sys` Parse the raw output with the given system command(s).
+Use :code:`-sys null` to turn off the system commands.
 These commands are executed by :code:`bash` so bash is expected to be available on the system.
-The commands should read from stdin and write to stdout, this is usually the case for Unix commands like :code:`cut`, :code:`sort`, etc.
+The commands should read from stdin and write to stdout, this is usually the case for Unix commands like :code:`cut`, :code:`sort`, etc. The command string must be enclosed in single quotes, single quotes inside the string can be escaped as \' (backslash-quote)

 * :code:`>` and :code:`>>` Write output to `file`. `>` overwrites and `>>` appends to existing file.
 The %r variable in the filename is expanded to the current genomic coordinates.
 Writing to file overrides options -n and -off, lines are written in full without limit.